 The editorial board took the name from a Robert Maynard Hutchins quote: “A free press is the nexus of any democracy.”

-The Nexus continues to be the go-to source to stay up-to-date on the UCSB campus and Isla Vista.
+The Nexus continues to be the go-to source to stay up-to-date on all things involving UCSB’s campus and Isla Vista.
 We offer positions for writers, photographers, artists and any creative souls interested in immersing themselves in culture and information.
 The Nexus provides a fast-paced environment for aspiring journalists, as well as learning opportunities for students who want to explore the stories that define our community.

-The Daily Nexus is also an award-winning media source, ranked in the top 10 best college newspapers by Princeton Review two out of the last three years and has receiving 6 California Collegiate Media Awards in 2018 alone.
+The Daily Nexus is also an award-winning media source, ranked in the top-10 best college newspapers by the Princeton Review two out of the last three years and has received four California Collegiate Media Awards in 2018 alone.
 The Nexus also received seven awards at the California Collegiate Media Awards in 2019.

 Here at The Daily Nexus we recognize the importance of free speech and encourage all those willing to participate to do so.
 However, we ask that our readers do this respectfully and engage in positive discourse about the subject material of the article.

 Comments may be removed if these guidelines are not met and after repeated violations of the comment policy in an article, the comment section may be removed for that article altogether.

 Comments may be removed or turned off for an article if there are concerns regarding an individual’s safety.

 As of May 2020, readers must include their name and email address in order to post a comment.

 Readers who are not staff members and are interested in submitting a piece to the opinion section should do so by emailing firstname.lastname@example.org with the subject line “Article for Outside Opinions.”